sylnit/url_shortener/README.md

 # url shortener service

 ## Introduction
-This project is a url-shortener REST service (Spring Boot) which forms part of an assessment for the Senior Java Expert Role at Maliroso.
+This project is a url-shortener REST service (Spring Boot) which forms part of an assessment for the Senior Java Expert Role.

 ## Project goal
 Build a small, clean microservice that converts long URLs into short codes, stores them and resolves them again.
 This checks API design, persistence, error handling, tests, build/run.